tsileo/blobstash/README.md

 - Client only query the server and send blobs to it (the client take care of chunking/building blobs).
 - Read-only FUSE file system to navigate backups/snapshots

+### Snapshots

+If you backup a directory/file with the same filename more than once, it will be grouped as a snapshot.

 ### Blobs

+Blobs are handled by the server, you only perform three operations on blobs:

+- (CMD arg => reply)
+- BPUT content => hash
+- BGET hash => content
+- BEXISTS hash => bool

 Blobs are store as file (or key/archive) with its sha1 as filename in a flat directory (or bucket/vault).